logoslabstech/logos-resources/README.md

-# logos-resources
+# Logos resources
-Central repository for LogosLabs projects containing documentation, scripts, and configuration files to support development and operations.
+*Central repository for LogosLabs projects containing documentation, scripts, and configuration files to support development and operations.*